Kamiz660/SpamuraiAI-web-extension/README.md

 1. Open a new tab and go to: chrome://flags
-2. Set "Enables optimization guide on device" to "Enabled BypassPerfRequirement"
+2. Set "Enables optimization guide on device" to "Enabled BypassPerfRequirement" -It’s a support flag Google uses to let the local AI service run even on systems that don’t meet performance checks.
 3. Click relaunch Chrome popup

 ## Working Example